-Banking on the bots: unintended bias in AI Bookmark has been added
+Banking on the bots: unintended bias in AI has been saved

 Banking on the bots: unintended bias in AI